 CBD: What Dose is Best?

+What is the best CBD dose and CBD dose is most effective?
 When considering CBD, the first question for many is about how much should be taken.
-Currently, there are no solid guidelines for CBD dosage, so it can be a confusing topic.
+Currently, there are no solid guidelines for the best CBD dosage, so it can be a confusing topic.
 While we can’t make any recommendations, most advice tends to recommend starting small and increasing as desired.

 Typical Amounts of CBD in Commercial Products

 Some of the best-known brands of CBD infused teas, gummies, and more typically have anywhere from 5 milligrams (mg) to 25 mg per serving.
 Some stronger products contain 50 mg or more.
-While the market seems to have determined that these are the amounts of CBD people desire in a serving, much more research is needed to develop standardized recommendations.
+The market seems to have determined that these are the amounts of CBD people desire in a serving.
+However, much more research is needed to develop standardized recommendations.

 Dosages in Research Studies